zgulde/typedMessage/README.md

     - a jQuery object where the message will be displayed
 - `message`
     - a string containing the message to be animated
-    - default value is `text not set!`
+    - default value is `"text not set!"`
 - `delay`
     - delay before the animation starts
     - a number in seconds